sb-image

 Initial Contact and Orientation

 Zeynep Sönmez’s introduction to tennis dates back to the age of six or seven.
-Encouraged by her family to attend summer school, she quickly formed a bond with tennis among various sports options and turned to the court.
+Encouraged by her family to attend summer school, she gravitated toward tennis earlier than other sports options and began spending time on the court.
 Being noticed by a coach during this period marked the beginning of her focused tennis development path.

 Training Routine and Professional Work Ethic

 Sönmez follows a daily routine that begins early in the morning.
 She has stated that she completes at least two training sessions each day.
-She has also undertaken mental training on a scale parallel to her physical conditioning.
-This approach has become an integral part of her strategy to maintain performance consistency within the high-intensity professional tennis calendar.
+She has also maintained mental training alongside her physical conditioning.
+This approach has become an integral part of her strategy to ensure performance consistency within the demanding professional tennis calendar.

 Mental Preparation Tools and In-Match Applications

 Sönmez has mentioned using a notebook during matches, to which she refers during breaks.
-This notebook contains tactical notes as well as methods for mentally regaining focus when the flow of play deviates from her desired pattern.
-Rather than relying on rituals or talismans, she prepares physically and mentally by visualizing the match in her mind beforehand.
+This notebook contains tactical notes as well as methods for mentally refocusing when the flow of play does not go as planned.
+Rather than relying on rituals or talismans, she prepares physically and mentally by visualizing the match beforehand.

 Professional Career Framework